-D. Regulatory Compliance and Quality Review
+D. RCQ Review

-- 1. Overview: Concurrent with the USAMRAA negotiations, RCQ will review the Certificate of Environmental Compliance, and PI Safety Program Assurance form submitted with the proposal, as well as RCQ documents related to Research Involving Animal Use and Research Involving Human Subjects/Anatomical Substance Use submitted upon request to ensure that Army regulations are met. - 2.
-Certificate of Environmental Compliance: The Certificate of Environmental Compliance should be submitted with the proposal.
-If multiple research sites/institutions are funded in your proposal, then a Certificate of Environmental Compliance for each site will be requested at a later date. - 3.
-Safety Program Documents: The Principal Investigator Safety Assurance Form should be submitted with the proposal.
+1. Overview: Concurrent with the USAMRAA negotiations, RCQ will review the Certificate of Environmental Compliance, and PI Safety Program Assurance form submitted with the proposal, as well as RCQ documents related to Research Involving Animal Use and Research Involving Human Subjects/Anatomical Substance Use submitted upon request to ensure that Army regulations are met.
+The SOW, the Detailed Cost estimate Form, and the budget justification will be reviewed on an award-by-award basis for determination of appropriate RCQ review level

+2. Certificate of Environmental Compliance: The Certificate of Environmental Compliance should be submitted with the proposal.
+If multiple research sites/institutions are funded in your proposal, then a Certificate of Environmental Compliance for each site will be requested at a later date.

+3. Safety Program Documents: The Principal Investigator Safety Assurance Form should be submitted with the proposal.